SupsilonBrella/Wikidot-IP-Logger/README.md

 # Wikidot-IP-Logger
-A simple IP logging tool for Wikidot sites, developed using PHP.
+A simple IP logging tool for Wikidot sites, developed using PHP.This logger captures each visitor’s IP address, username, and the specific Wikidot site they accessed.

 **Usage**